SonarSource/sonarlint-atom/README.md

 ## How it works

-Simply open a JS, PHP or Python file, start coding, and you will start seeing issues reported by SonarLint.
+Simply open a JS, PHP or Python file within a project, start coding, and you will start seeing issues reported by SonarLint.
 Issues are highlighted in your code, and also listed in the 'Linter' panel.
+Note that only files within a project are analyzed.

 ![sonarlint on-the-fly](https://github.com/SonarSource/sonarlint-atom/raw/master/images/sonarlint-atom.gif)